How to Collect Text Messages for Court (Without Altering Data)

 - Documentation supporting traceability, custody continuity, and controlled transfer

-- Integrity-verification artifacts generated where appropriate to the defined scope and handling method
+- Integrity-verification artifacts generated when the method used supports them

 - Delivery structured for independent legal, forensic, or expert evaluation